Hello, Dolly! (film): Music

 Most of the original Broadway production's score was preserved for the film.
 However, "Just Leave Everything to Me" and "Love Is Only Love" were not in the stage show.
-Jerry Herman wrote "Just Leave Everything to Me" specially for Streisand; it effectively replaced "I Put My Hand In" from the Broadway production.
+Jerry Herman wrote "Just Leave Everything to Me" especially for Streisand; it effectively replaced "I Put My Hand In" from the Broadway production.
 However, an instrumental version of parts of "I Put My Hand In" can be heard in the film during the dance competition at the Harmonia Gardens.
 Herman had written "Love is Only Love" for the stage version of Mame, but it was cut before its Broadway premiere.
 It occurs in the story as Mame tries to explain falling in love to her young nephew Patrick.
 A brief prologue of "Mrs. Horace Vandergelder" was added to the song to integrate it into this film.

-Working under the musical direction of Lionel Newman and Lennie Hayton, the very large team of orchestrators included film stalwarts Herbert W. Spencer and Alexander Courage, the original Broadway production arranger Philip J. Lang, making a rare film outing, and established television and pop arrangers Joe Lipman, Don Costa and Frank Comstock.
+Working under the musical direction of Lionel Newman and Lennie Hayton, the team of orchestrators included film stalwarts Herbert W. Spencer and Alexander Courage, the original Broadway production arranger Philip J. Lang, and established television and pop arrangers Joe Lipman, Don Costa and Frank Comstock.
 All of the actors did their own singing, except for Marianne McAndrew, whose singing was dubbed by Melissa Stafford for Irene's vocal solos, and Gilda Maiken, when Irene sings with other characters.

 Release

 U.S. premieres

-The film premiered in New York at the Rivoli Theatre on December 16, 1969.
+The film premiered in New York City at the Rivoli Theatre on December 16, 1969.
 Production had wrapped more than a year prior, but release was significantly delayed for contractual reasons.
 A clause in the 1965 film-sale contract specified that the film could not be released until June 20, 1971, or when the show closed on Broadway, whichever came first.

 In 1969, the show was still running.
 Eager to release the film to recoup its cost, Fox negotiated and paid an "early release" escape payment to release the film, which cost Fox an estimated $1–2 million.
 The following day, the film started 45 roadshow engagements around the United States and Canada, before opening worldwide on December 18, starting in Belgium, the Netherlands, New Zealand and South Africa.